Hi, I’m Rod. Thanks for checking out my website and for learning more about the team that helps me keep all of our sites and blogs working.

 The bulk of my experience lies around technology, digital marketing, management & leadership and web & graphic design, and entrepreneurship.
 There’s actually one other category which is music, my true (unrealized) passion.
 I wish I had more time to create music, but my current priorities and focus will not allow it.
 Occasionally I grab my guitar and jam.

-So to be more specific there are five broad areas I truly enjoy writing about:
+So to be more specific there are five top-level areas I truly enjoy writing about:

 This is the area I enjoy writing about the most.
 I love digital marketing and is where I have invested most of my time in the last 10+ years.
 I currently own a small Digital Marketing Agency in Maryland where we specialize in Search Engine Optimization (SEO), Social Media Marketing (SMM), Brand Building & Online Reputation Management, and Paid Advertising.
 I absolutely love this industry.